threatworx/twigs/README.rst

   --assetname ASSETNAME
-                        A name/label to be assigned to the discovered asset --tmp_dir TMP_DIR     Temporary directory to discover container
+                        A name/label to be assigned to the discovered asset --tmp_dir TMP_DIR     Temporary directory to discover container --start_instance      If image inventory fails, try starting a container instance to inventory contents.
+Use with caution

 Mode: file
 $ twigs file --help